stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 ## Observed Indicators

 The Treasury observes three macroeconomic indicators for each epoch (set to 1 week), keeping [historical records](#historical-indicators).
+For the epoch, consider:

-- __Tax Rewards__: Income generated from transaction fees (stability fee) in a during a time interval.
+- __Tax Rewards__: $T$, Income generated from transaction fees (stability fee) in a during a time interval.
-- __Seigniorage Rewards__: Amount of Terra from seigniorage that has been burned.
+- __Seigniorage Rewards__: $S$, Amount of Terra from seigniorage that has been burned.
-- __Staked Luna__: Total Luna that has been staked by users and bonded by their delegated validators.
+- __Staked Luna__: $\lambda$, Total Luna that has been staked by users and bonded by their delegated validators.

-The __Total Mining Rewards__ for Luna is the sum of the Tax Rewards and the Seigniorage Rewards.
+Total mining rewards $R = T + S$ for Luna is simply the sum of the Tax Rewards and the Seigniorage Rewards.

+Another figure of interest is the __Tax Reward per unit Luna__, represented by $ R / \lambda $.

-The protocol can compute and compare the short-term (`WindowShort`) and long-term (`WindowLong`) moving averages of the above indicators to determine the relative direction and velocity of the Terra economy.
+The protocol can compute and compare the short-term ([`WindowShort`](#windowshort)) and long-term ([`WindowLong`](#windowlong)) moving averages of the above indicators to determine the relative direction and velocity of the Terra economy.

 ## Monetary Policy Levers

-The Treasury module has two monetary policy levers:
+The Treasury module has two monetary policy levers to control mining incentives:

 - __Tax Rate__, which adjusts the amount of income coming from Terra transactions.
+Note that there is also a [_tax cap_](#tax-caps) which exists for each denomination, meaning the income per transaction with that denomination is capped (currently set to 1 SDR).

-- __Reward Weight__, also known as _Luna burn rate_, which is the portion of seigniorage that is burned to reward miners by creating scarcity within Luna.
+- __Reward Weight__, which is the portion of seigniorage allocated for the reward pool for the ballot winners for correctly voting within the reward band of the weighted median of exchange rate in the [`Oracle`](dev-spec-oracle.md) module.

+> From Columbus-3, the Reward Weight lever replaces the previous lever for controlling the rate of Luna burn in seigniorage.
+Now, miners are compensated through burning from swap fees, and ballot rewards in the oracle.
+{note}

-Every `WindowLong`, the Treasury re-evaluates each lever to stabilize unit staking returns for Luna, thereby ensuring stable and predictable minign rewards from staking.
+After `WindowLong` epochs, the Treasury re-calibrates each lever to stabilize unit returns for Luna, thereby ensuring predictable mining rewards from staking.

+Both [Tax Rate](#tax-rate) and [Reward Weight](#reward-weight) are stored as values in the `KVStore`, and can have their values updated either through passed governance proposals.

-## Policy Constraints
+### Policy Constraints

-Both Tax Rate and Reward Weight updates are constrained by the [`TaxPolicy`](#taxpolicy) and [`RewardPolicy`](#rewardpolicy) parameters.
-The type `PolicyConstraint` specifies the floor, ceiling, and the max periodic changes for each variable.
+Updates are constrained by the [`TaxPolicy`](#taxpolicy) and [`RewardPolicy`](#rewardpolicy) parameters, respectively.
+The type `PolicyConstraints` specifies the floor, ceiling, and the max periodic changes for each variable.

 ```go
 // PolicyConstraints wraps constraints around updating a key Treasury variable